treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 **Identity**: whether two pointers refer to the same object

-These terms are best understood by their relationships to each other (and that's the primary focus of this article).
+These terms are best understood by their relationships to each other and that's the primarily purpose of this article.

 ## Python's variables are pointers, not buckets